shekhar2010us/kubernetes_teach_git/ex2/pod_deploy_service.md

 # kubectl edit deploy blue
 ```
 Check the currently running pods, deployments, services and replica sets ( we should now see 2 pods running)
+*** Note - editing a running resource will change in the resource, but that will not change your Config file.
+It's a good practise to make changes in the Config file for maintainability.
+EDIT options are mostly used for quick debugging.

 ```
  kubectl get po,deploy,svc,rs -o wide